This program is not accepting applicants currently. Please visit our Early Childhood Education (B.S.) and Special

 Global Study Abroad

-If you want to explore other cultures around the world, we offer exciting study abroad opportunities in England, Finland, France, Hawaii, Portugal (the Azores), and many other places.
+If you want to explore other cultures around the world, we offer exciting study abroad opportunities in New Zealand, Portugal (Azores Islands), and other countries around the world.
 UVM's Office of International Education provides a full range of support services to assist you.

 Speech-Language Pathology Option

 As a student in this major, you have the option to apply to our Speech-Language Pathology Assistant (SLPA) Program that meets guidelines established by the American Speech, Language and Hearing Association (ASHA).
 Our collaboration with UVM's Communication Sciences and Disorder Program helps you launch a career in both Early Childhood Special Education and Speech-Language Pathology.

 Graduate Study Opportunities